2enology/utxo-rune-etching-mint-airdrop/README.md

     - Add the selected UTXO as an input to the PSBT.
     - Define the transaction outputs:
         - One output sending the intended amount (UTXO value minus initial fee) to `sendToAddress`.
-        - Another output to send the remaining balance (initial fee minus calculated transaction fee) back to the wallet's address as a change.
+        - Another output is to send the remaining balance (initial fee minus calculated transaction fee) back to the wallet's address as a change.

 4. **Transaction Fee Calculation**
     - Calculate the transaction fee using the transaction’s virtual size and a predefined testnet fee rate.